filipluca/SA_GWAS/README.md

 -Male and female fitness data QC

--Estimation of male and female heritability using animal model (MCMCglmm)
+-Male and female heritability and rmf estimation using MCMCglmm

--Estimation of intersexual genetic correlation for fitness
+-SNP heritability of the antagonism index

--Definition of an antagonistic index
+-Define rotated matrix to map antagonism/concordant fitness effects of each line

--Male and female fitness plot + antagonistic index overlay
+-Male and female fitness plot + antagonism index overlay

 #### 2. Genotype quality control